K. A. Sengottaiyan

 K. A. Sengottaiyan (born 9 January 1948) is an Indian politician.
 He is the former Minister for School Education in the Government of Tamil Nadu.
-He also served as the party presidium chairman of the All India Anna Dravida Munnetra Kazhagam.
+He also served as the party presidium chairman and headquarters secretary of the All India Anna Dravida Munnetra Kazhagam.
 He is currently the longest serving ADMK MLA along with his opposition counterpart Duraimurugan.

 He is an incumbent Member of the Legislative Assembly of Tamil Nadu from Gobichettipalayam constituency in Erode district.
 Previously, he was elected to the Tamil Nadu legislative assembly as an All India Anna Dravida Munnetra Kazhagam candidate from Sathyamangalam constituency in 1977 election and from Gobichettipalayam constituency in 1980, 1984, 1989 (Jayalalitha faction), 1991, 2006, 2011 and 2016.

 Sengottaiyan was the Minister for Transport from 1991 to 1996 during the first tenure of Jayalalithaa cabinet.
 He was again the Minister for Agriculture until November 2011 when a cabinet reshuffle by Jayalalithaa resulted in that portfolio being given to S. Damodaran and Sengottaiyan taking over the Information Technology portfolio from R. B. Udhaya Kumar.

-From 2001 to 2012, He served as the headquarters secretary of the All India Anna Dravida Munnetra Kazhagam.